vinhig/imperium/README.md

 * Cascaded Shadows
 * Basic skeleton animation

 (This repo is a Work-In-Progress.
-At the time being, we can barely draw a colored sphere.)
+At the time being, we can barely draw a textured sphere.)

 ### API support